moorereason/csv/README.md

 The Go Authors have [made it clear](https://github.com/golang/go/issues/12755) that they will not add this feature.
 The cleanest solution was to fork the package, add a few lines of code, and move on.

+The stdlib package is rarely updated, but I do intend to stay in sync with changes as they are released.

 ## Fork